MIKNSJ/config/vim/vimrc_setup_docs.md

 More information regarding each plug-in can be found from searching the exact name of the plug-in.

+Now, you should see the style commands in action the next time a file is opened in any interface of Vim.

 ***

 ## Setup coc.nvim for C/C++ support